 Take a moment to marvel at a culture that is probably more ancient that your own, and yet still finds a way to thrive and survive in a world that is inundated with nothing but cellphones and selfie sticks.

 ***I did a home stay with an Uro family, on an island in Lake Titicaca.
-A great way to meet local people and experience the local way of life.
+A highlight in any Peru travel guide and a great way to meet local people and experience the local way of life.
 Tours are also super easy to come by so you’ll definitely find one.

 6. Nazca Lines

 Okay, I’m not gonna lie.
 The town of Nazca is really not so awesome, to put it nicely.
 Actually, when I arrived via bus, someone had to accompany me to the ATM for fear that I would be mugged.
 Not really the warm and fuzzy feeling I was looking for after an eight hour bus ride.
 But while Nazca the city may not be rather sucktastic, the Nazca Lines are one of the many Peru activities that are totally worth a visit (even if only for a day because that’s really all you need).

 Now, no one really knows why or how the lines appeared in the sands of the Pampa Colorada (thats part of the allure of this unsolved mystery), but most people can agree that they are definitely a site to behold.
 No joke, there are over 800 lines and 70 plant and animals shapes that dot the landscape of these arid, flat plains.